Smin Maw-Khwin: Sittaung front (1414)

 The war was still raging in 1414.
 By then, Maw-Khwin was governor of Sayat (စရပ်), (Note: In (Fernquest Spring 2006: 19), citing San Lwin's translation of the Razadarit Ayedawbon, the fort's name is transliterated as "Salat".
 This may be a mistranslation or based on a Mon language spelling/pronunciation.
 The Burmese spelling in the main chronicles is "စရပ်" (which can be transliterated as Sayat or Zayat).
 Furthermore, the main chronicles do not say when he became governor.) a fortified town on the Sittaung front near the northern border with Ava.
 From this post, he was assigned to lead the defense of the Sittaung front.

 When Ava forces invaded the Irrawaddy delta in October 1414, King Razadarit ordered him to attack Toungoo (Taungoo) to relieve pressure on the delta front.
 As his forces marched north, they were intercepted by Ava forces from Toungoo.
 Hanthawaddy forces won the initial engagement, after which both sides retired to camps on the opposite sides of the Sittaung river.
 The next morning at dawn, Hanthawaddy war boats attempted to assault the Ava camp but their war boats were punctured by concealed underwater stakes.
 Maw-Khwin was captured during the battle while his deputy Saw Paik was killed in action.

 This Smin Maw-Khwin is not mentioned again in the chronicles.
 His title was succeeded by the acting commander of Bassein (Pathein), who surrendered to Ava forces shortly after, c.
 December 1414.
 By 1422, another commander had succeeded the title.
-That Smin Maw-Khwin, Commander of the Dala Regiment, was executed by Prince Binnya Kyan during the 1422 Pegu succession crisis.
+That Smin Maw-Khwin, commander of the Dala garrison, was executed by Prince Binnya Kyan during the 1422 Pegu succession crisis.